 We would like to express our sincere gratitude to our shareholders for your continued support.
 We would also like to thank your kind support and cooperation with the Kanto Denka Kogyo Group.

-In FY2024, the Japanese economy showed signs of a gradual recovery due to the positive effects of various government policies under an improving employment and income environment.
-However, severe conditions continued to prevail.
-Overseas, the outlook remained uncertain due to the need for caution amid downside risks stemming from high interest rates in Europe and the United States and the stagnation of the real estate market in China, as well as inflation, US policy developments, geopolitical tensions in the Middle East, and fluctuations in financial and capital markets.
+In FY2025, the Japanese economy showed signs of a gradual recovery due to an improving employment and income environment and the positive effects of various government policies.
+However, severe conditions continued to prevail due to factors such as rising consumer prices.
+Overseas, the outlook remained uncertain, with a need to closely monitor downside risks to the economy stemming from U.S. trade policies, as well as inflation and fluctuations in financial and capital markets.

 Against this backdrop, the Kanto Denka Group has focused on strengthening the profitability of its Fundamental Chemicals Division, Fine Chemicals Division, and Ferrochemicals Division, while also advancing the development of new products that leverage its strength in fluorine-related technologies.

 Looking ahead, the economy is expected to continue rebounding moderately on the back of an improving employment and income environment and the effects of various governmental policies.
-Nonetheless, attention must be paid to factors such as the ongoing impact of price increases on personal consumption, the effects of US policy trends, including trade policies, on the global economy, worldwide geopolitical risks, and the risk of fluctuations in financial and capital markets.
+Nonetheless, attention must be paid to factors such as the ongoing impact of price increases on personal consumption, as well as the effects of the situation in the Middle East and U.S. trade policies on the global economy.
 As such, the future remains highly uncertain, and the business environment is expected to remain a challenging one.

 Against this backdrop, the Group launched its new medium-term management plan, “Dominate 1000,” in the fiscal year ended March 31, 2023, with the goal of achieving ¥100 billion in consolidated net sales in the fiscal year ending March 31, 2025.
 However, taking into account the evolving business landscape and performance trends, we have reevaluated the plan and extended it by two years.
 We will implement new strategies and measures in addition to the initially planned key strategies to enhance corporate value.
 Specifically, we will expand business, predominantly in the Fine Chemicals Division, reform our business portfolio, pursue management leveraging return on invested capital (ROIC), strengthen investor relations activities, and reduce cross-shareholdings.
 These and other efforts seek to revitalize profitability while also prioritizing management mindful of capital costs.